The RISE leadership team

-Kuljit is the Managing Director of RISE Mutual CIC.
-She was integral in the development of the Company prior to its spin out from the London Probation Trust, a statutory criminal justice agency.
-She has always maintained a belief that people, with right support, can make positive changes in their lives, and was drawn to the probation service.
-She worked as a Probation Officer in Lambeth in the mid-1990’s and also took the opportunity to initiate a number of projects, one of which looked at the delivery of cognitive behavioural theory based programmes.
+Kuljit is the CEO of RISE Mutual CIC.
+She was integral in developing the Company before its spin-out from the London Probation Trust, a statutory criminal justice agency.
+She has always maintained a belief that people, with right support, can make positive changes in their lives, and she was drawn to the probation service.
+She worked as a Probation Officer in Lambeth in the mid-1990’s and also took the opportunity to initiate a number of projects, one of which looked at the delivery of cognitive behavioural theory-based programmes.
 When this approach was fully adopted in London, Kuljit moved to more strategic and executive leadership positions, specialising in domestic abuse, diversity and equality issues, mentoring services and group work interventions aimed at reducing reoffending.

 Follow Kuljit on twitter at: @kuljitsandhu16